Heart Yang Deficiency – Palpitations, Cold and Weak

 So, what is Kidney yin deficiency?
 It’s a syndrome in Chinese medicine, in other words a pattern of ill-health which is understood and treatable.

-Chronic disease will affect the deep energies or zang-fu energy organs of the body, being the Liver, Spleen, Heart and Lung … and Kidney.
-All of these depend on the Kidney function so if one of them gets exhausted, it ends up at long-stop with the Kidney.
+Chronic disease affects the deep energies or zang-fu energy organs of the body, being the Liver, Spleen, Heart and Lung … and Kidney.
+All of these depend on the Kidney function so if one of them gets exhausted, it ends up eventually with the Kidney.

 If you boost Yang too much, you may exhaust Yin’s ability to keep up with it.

-What is meant is extremely heavy work without respite over many months, even years.
-Of course, young men can probably work for longer than their elders, but their elders sometimes have more discipline and are less easily led astray.
+What this means is extremely heavy work without respite over many months, even years.
+Of course, young people can probably work for longer than their elders, but their elders may have more discipline and be less easily led astray.
 In general, however, older people have used up more of their Jing-essence so overwork will exhaust them more quickly.

 Sorry.
 Too much of this is regarded as bad for you, but actually we’re talking more about Men than about Women.
-Ejaculation dissipates Jing-essence and too much of this uses up this vital resource and reserve.
+Ejaculation dissipates Jing-essence and too much ejaculation uses up this vital resource and reserve.

 For women, having too many babies close together, or not recovering between them might amount to the same thing.
 Menorrhagia over many months can also exhaust, as already mentioned.